Is your goal to recreate that one coffee that you can never forget? Are you on a journey to discover your perfect cup?

 Drip coffee makers use a medium to fine grinds.
 Espresso makers use fine grinds.

-So the brewing method you are using will dictate the type of grind you need for your homemade coffee.
+So the brewing method you are using will dictate the type of grind you need.

 Type of Grinds